Towards exact structural thresholds for parameterized complexity: Lower Bound for Deletion to -colorable

 \subparagraph*{Central twinclasses.} The central vertices of $G$ will form the TCM to treewidth $\ncols$.
 For each variable group $i \in [\ngrps]$, we create a set $\ttcset_i \subseteq \tcpartition(G)$ consisting of $\grpsize$ true twinclasses of size $\ncols$ each; there are no edges between the different twinclasses.
 The partial solution induced by a solution $\coloring$ of \DTC on the twinclasses in $\ttcset_i$ will correspond to a truth assignment for the $i$-th variable group.

-\subparagraph*{Central clique.} We create a clique $F = \{f_1, \ldots, f_\ncols\}$ on $\ncols$ vertices.
-The clique $F$ also belongs to the central part.
-We remark that the vertices of $F$ will not be twins; each vertex of $F$ has its own twinclass.
+\subparagraph*{Central clique.} We create a clique $F = \{f_1, \ldots, f_\ncols\}$ on $\ncols$ vertices which also belongs to the central part.
+The vertices of $F$ will not be twins; each vertex of $F$ has its own twinclass.
 This concludes the construction of the central part which will form the modulator $\tcm$.

-Our construction will ensure that no vertex of $F$ can be deleted, but we will only be able to prove this later.
+Our construction will ensure that no vertex of $F$ can be deleted; we will prove so later.
 This allows us to use $F$ to simulate \LC constraints, i.e., we can forbid specific colors at a vertex.
 To do so, we normalize the considered solutions by assuming that $\coloring(f_s) = s$ for all $s \in [\ncols]$ and then no vertex $v$ adjacent to some $f_s$ can receive color $s$.
 We say that a solution $\coloring$ is \emph{normalized} if $F \cap \delset = \emptyset$ and $\coloring(f_s) = s$ for all $s \in [\ncols]$.

 We mention here that in principle a twinclass-modulator could contain arbitrarily large twinclasses.
 In our case, every twinclass has size at most $\ncols = \Oh(1)$, so the number $|\bigcup(\tcm)|$ of vertices in $\tcm$ is linear in the size $|\tcm|$ of $\tcm$.